 The cello is Hannah's share of any inheritance we get from the estate.
 We don't know how much money the cello is worth, but there are some signs that it is a good cello.

 1. The neck is unfinished.
 The lady at Dunkley's told Tom that the finish just comes off on the cellist's clothing so the good cellos don't have finish on the neck.
+2. The back is made of one single piece of wood.

 3. It sounds fantastic!